The Soul has Bandaged moments—

 It’s a beautiful and very sexual image.
 Yet, in tandem with the current poem, the flower might be read as dangerously passive.
 It is the bee who flies to her, hums around her, “counts his nectars,” and then enters to become lost in the flower’s luscious sweetness.
 The flower is no more able to escape the attentions of the bee than the bandaged Soul those of the demon lover.
 In some way, the poet has become both flower and bee in this poem.
 She knows what it is to fly in ecstasy to a loved object; she also knows what it means to be besieged.

 The very excess of the Soul during its escape seems to lead to the awful and humiliating punishment that follows.
 “Retaken,” the Soul’s “plumed feet” are shackled, she is “led along”—and one imagines a prisoner cruelly dragged back to jail as the townspeople watch.
 The plumes suggest a bird, a common symbol for the Soul—one frequently used by Dickinson.
 But of course a shackled bird cannot fly.
 In perhaps the most horrifying image of the poem, the bird’s very song has been stapled.
 These wouldn’t be the dainty staples we use to fasten a few pieces of paper together.
 Those hadn’t yet been invented.
-These staples would have been heavy blacksmith-forged fasteners for holding carriage parts or large door latches together—not the ethereal beauty of birdsong or poetry.
+These staples would have been heavy blacksmith-forged fasteners for holding carriage parts or large door latches together

 A bird whose song was killed would be like a poet whose poems had been stilled.
 Is there a toll on the poet’s pleasures so that if she enjoys a lover’s kiss or a few hours of delirious joy (as in “He touched me, so I live to know”) she must pay for it by periods of incapacitating depression?
 The last two lines seem to imply as much.
 “The Horror” of the bandaged moments when the soul is helpless against the Fright, “welcomes her, again.”
 What a sad line!
 This is something she is used to.
 The very last line, “These, are not brayed of Tongue—,”a particularly ugly and awkward one, is worth unpacking.